ibm-mas/gitops-demo/README.md

 If you look around you will be able to see all of the things that we set up in the guide via GitOps.

-!!! warning
+> [!CAUTION]
-    ArgoCD will be continuously ensuring that the state of any resources that we set up in this guide reflect the configuration in the **Config Repository**; any changes made to these resources via some other means (e.g. the MAS Admin UI or REST API) will be immediately undone by ArgoCD.
+> ArgoCD will be continuously ensuring that the state of any resources that we set up in this guide reflect the configuration in the **Config Repository**; any changes made to these resources via some other means (e.g. the MAS Admin UI or REST API) will be immediately undone by ArgoCD.

 The **MAS Core Platform Workspace**: